- explanation of a credit union

 Benefits Of Using A Credit Union

-Using a credit union for unsecured personal loans has many features to recommend it.
+Using a credit union for unsecured loans has many features to recommend it.
 The organisations are run purely for the benefits of members, and there are no payouts to shareholders.
 Depending on how much you save each year you will receive a proportion of the profits.
 So, investing larger sums means getting a larger dividend.
 However, there is no guarantee and dividends might be nothing or very low amounts.

 Credit unions do not deduct tax on interest.
 It is up to the individual member to declare this on the annual tax return.